 - Make transparent payment statements so workers can more easily understand how they are paid for their work.

-As of now, the judge is considering the settlement and will make a determination regarding its approval in April 2017.
+As of now, the judge is considering the settlement and will make a determination regarding its approval in July 2017.
+If approved in July 2017, Instacart drivers can expect to receive a letter in the mail regarding the settlement sometime in September 2017.

 If you have ever worked for Instacart and you want more information, feel free to call 415-495-7800, or e-mail the attorneys representing the class.